Flinn Scholarship Applicants

 - Career and Academic Interests

 We do not have a pre-determined expectation of your academic or career path.
-We require that you apply to at least one Arizona university, but we do not have a preference among them, as ASU, NAU, and UArizona all have world-class programs well matched to students with specific interests.
+We require that you apply to at least one Arizona university and their honors college, but we do not have a preference among them, as ASU, NAU, and U of A all have world-class programs well matched to students with specific interests.
 You are treated the same whether or not you have applied to universities outside Arizona.
-If you have applied to a university outside Arizona under an Early-Decision program, you have pledged to attend that university if accepted.
-If that is the case for you, we ask that you do not apply for the Flinn Scholarship.
+If you have applied to a university outside Arizona under an Early-Decision program, you may apply for the Flinn Scholarship, but we ask that you update us on your early-decision status in December.

 - Academic Profile